-Planning Exercise Tutorial For The Army Navy And RAF
+Introduction to the Planning Exercise Tutorial For The Army, Navy, and RAF

 Hello there and welcome to your planning exercise tutorial.
 During this course I’m going to walk through a sample planning exercise.
 I’m also going to provide you with a number of tips that will help you to prepare for the planning exercise and also to pass it.